jon-emerson/chessaroo/migrations/README.md

-# Chessaroo Database Migrations
+# BlunderLab Database Migrations

-This directory contains database migration scripts for the Chessaroo application.
+This directory contains database migration scripts for the BlunderLab application.

 ## Migration System

-Chessaroo now uses Alembic via Flask-Migrate.
+BlunderLab now uses Alembic via Flask-Migrate.
 Manual one-off scripts are retired in favour of versioned revisions tracked in this directory.

 ### Current revisions